1. Poland in 1989

 Baltic Chain in Lithuania stretching to the Latvian border 1989

 The EU-commission was afraid to overstress the EU on one hand, on the other hand a blunt no wasn’t right they thought.
 So, like they did for every state that wanted to join, they formulated the rules that had to be meet.
-Free press, free financial markets, no laws in conflict with EU-laws, free markets, guaranties to the human rights, no discrimination, a democratic parliament that asks for membership and guaranteed respect to the EU institutions, etc. Except for Turkey (some moments) that states fell silent.
+Free press, free financial markets, no laws in conflict with EU-laws, free markets, guaranties to the human rights, and last not least, no discrimination, so a democratic parliament that asks for a membership and guaranteed respect to the EU institutions, etc. Except for Turkey (some moments) that states fell silent.
 Nevertheless all this started the discussion: “what are the cultural borders of Europe”?
 The Dutch have an easy answer for that.
 The borders in Europe are the Polair sea, the Atlantic ocean, the Mediterranean Sea.
 To the east it is less clear.
-But today the people definition of the cultural border in the east is: Europe is the area’s where cathedrals are dominant in the horizon and where there is a strict separation between Church and state.
+But today the peoples definition of the cultural border in the east is: Europe is the area’s where cathedrals are dominant on the horizon and where there is a strict separation between Church and state.
 Not a bad result for a difficult public discussion.

 Bonn: March 1990